 ($7.95/mo when you renew)

 Like most hosts, Dreamhost also offers promotional introductory prices.
-So when you renew, you will see a hike in your bills, except for the 1-year and 3-year Starter plans.
+So when you renew, you will see a hike in your bills.

-But still, the Dreamhost offers a lower entry pricing.
+But still, the Dreamhost offers lower entry prices.
 For example, Siteground costs $14.99 for the StartUp plan when you renew annually.

 Another advantage is, Dreamhost gives cheap month-to-month billing, without any additional setup fees.
-All these plans are eligible for a 97-day money-back guarantee, which is a longer duration than most of the others.
+All these plans are eligible for a 97-day money-back guarantee, which is a longer duration than most of the others offer.

 Dreamhost Features & Ease of Use

 If you are looking for a cPanel web host, Dreamhost might disappoint you.
 They don’t offer cPanel.
 Instead, you will get a custom control panel.

 At first, I felt a bit uncomfortable with the user interface.
 You might also feel the same.
 But in reality, it is quite intuitive, maybe more than cPanel.
 As time goes, you will start preferring it, as it does not include many of the unnecessary things you see on cPanel.

 Here is the control panel home page, showing the important details of my primary website, along with the naviagation menu on the left: